Donovan exploded. "Don't call me Don!"

 Who knows what Lennon's life would have been like if that accident hadn't taken place?
 Would there still have been the same anger-fuelled hunger to create?
 That part of Shipper's book feels real enough.
 In the song Dear John, when Lennon sings:

-Put the TV on, have a snackit may be a reference to Yoko, whom he called "Mother", but if it's more than that (just as the White Album's Julia is about his mother and Yoko - or the idea of Yoko, the need for a Yoko) then there's something very moving, likewise, about that line in the later song, even if it was intended as a throwaway: the same wish for intimate contact with someone who can never now be reached, except fitfully and imperfectly ("meaning less") through music - the half-formed nature of the demo is somehow appropriate - and in the light of the more serious point at the end of Shipper's book the song also serves to reassure us that Dakota John and Beatle John are one and the same, creating out of the same deep need.
+Put the TV on, have a snackit may be a reference to Yoko, whom he called "Mother", but if it's more than that (just as the White Album's Julia is about both his mother and Yoko) then there's something very moving, likewise, about that line in the later song, even if it was intended as a throwaway: the same wish for intimate contact with someone who can never now be reached, except fitfully and imperfectly ("meaning less") through music - the half-formed nature of the demo is somehow appropriate - and in the light of the more serious point at the end of Shipper's book the song also serves to reassure us that Dakota John and Beatle John are one and the same, creating out of the same deep need.

 Wash your mother's back